nedbat/coveragepy/doc/howitworks.rst

 After your program has been executed and the line numbers recorded, coverage.py needs to determine what lines could have been executed.
 Luckily, compiled Python files (.pyc files) have a table of line numbers in them.
-Coverage.py reads this table to get the set of executable lines.
+Coverage.py reads this table to get the set of executable lines, with a little more source analysis to leave out things like docstrings.

-The table isn't used directly, because it records line numbers for docstrings, for example, and we don't want to consider them executable.
-A few tweaks are made for considerations like this, and we have a set of lines that could have been executed.

 The data file is read to get the set of lines that were executed.
-The difference between those two sets are the lines that were not executed.
+The difference between the executable lines, and the executed lines, are the lines that were not executed.

 The same principle applies for branch measurement, though the process for determining possible branches is more involved.
 Coverage.py reads the bytecode